Improves your core strength

-By strengthening your core muscles you are supporting the bones and ligaments of your spine and improving posture.
-It makes sense, therefore, that yoga is considered a valuable tool in helping lower back pain Of course, if you have back trouble, ensure that your yoga teacher is aware and qualified to tailor your yoga regime accordingly.
+Yoga is famous for strengthening your core muscles.
+This supports the bones and ligaments of your spine and improves posture.
+Yoga can be a valuable tool in helping lower back pain.
+Of course, if you have back pain, make sure your yoga teacher is aware, so you don’t do anymore damage.
+A qualified teacher can tailor your yoga regime to suit you.

 Cortisol is a hormone related with chronic stress.
-Too much can make you more at risk of piling on the pounds around the middle, developing diabetes and adds to the risk of heart disease.
-Several studies have shown that yoga can reduce stress levels, and with it the cortisol that may be doing us harm.
-Interestingly though, other research has shown it may bring cortisol levels back up towards normal in those with fibromyalgia who seem to have abnormally low levels.
+Too much puts you at risk of developing diabetes and adds to the risk of heart disease.
+Several studies have shown that yoga can reduce stress levels, and with it the cortisol.

 Check out this link for a list of yoga lessons you can do from the safety of your own home!

 If you would like to read more about wellbeing, then try our blog on dealing with stress.

 - Does Yoga Improve Breathing?
 An In-Depth Breakdown (Must Read) (yogaveler.com)